jprotzman/signalk-venus-tanks-plugin/README.md

 and installed using
 [these instructions](https://github.com/SignalK/signalk-server-node/blob/master/SERVERPLUGINS.md).

-Once installed the plugin will start immediately.
+Once installed the plugin will start immediately and report its status in the Signal K dashboard.

 ## Configuration